bulk-dqm/bulk-data-export-client/docs/bulk-data.md

 The client uses the URL returned from the `Content-Location` header from the kick-off request to check the job status.

 If a `200` status code is returned, the export is complete.
 If a `202` status code is returned, the export is still in progress.
-The elapsed time is reportedto the user's terminal.
+The elapsed time is reported to the user's terminal.

 ### File Request
 After the export completes, download jobs are creaated to download all the exported resources from the returned file URLs.